piyushsachdeva/10weeksofcloudops/Week1/README.md

-# Week 1 Challenge: Static website hosting on AWS, Azure or GCP and implement CICD 🚀
+# Week 1 Challenge: Static website hosting on AWS, Azure, or GCP and implement CICD 🚀

 This week's challenge will explore critical concepts and services related to cloud storage, content delivery, and DNS management 🔍 We will also implement CICD for automated changes to your website.